Temasek’s Asian exposure dips in FY12, unlisted portfolio up

 - Godrej Consumer to acquire South Africa's Frika Hair

-ICICI Bank Ltd. provides banking services.
-It offers its services in the areas of investment banking, life and non-life insurance, venture capital, and asset management to corporate and retail customers.
+ICICI Bank Ltd. is engaged in providing financial services.
+It services include life and non-life insurance, venture capital, and asset management to corporate and retail customers.
 The firm provides savings accounts, fixed deposits, security deposits, recurring deposits, child education plans, salary accounts, exchange earners foreign currency accounts, resident foreign currency accounts, consumer and commercial cards, home loans, automobile loans, personal loans and life insurance products.
-The bank was founded in 1955 and is based in Mumbai, Maharashtra.
+The company was founded in 1955 and is based in Mumbai, Maharashtra.